Juanjoo97/ejemplo_api/README.md

 # ejemplo_api
-project using vue for fronted and backed development using firebase
+Project using vue for fronted and backed development using firebase

 ## Project setup
 ```